jtaylorcpp/gerl/README.md

 handler which is started as a go-routine and the pid, as with a genserver, is the main way to communicate with the running process.

-All messages to processes are intentionally unidirection and processes must be designed to allow for bi-directional communicate.
-Although less featureful, the genserver is the child of the process in which the genserver implements opinionated and strict constraits on the process idea.
+All messages to processes are implemented like a *cast* in that they nover expect a message directly back.

 ## Getting started